Electron Microscope Sample Preparation

 Proper specimen preparation is an essential factor in achieving quality electron microscopy results.
 As such, specimen preparation is an important consideration for LVEM5 and LVEM25 imaging as well.

-Sample Preparation for TEM
+Sample Preparation for Transmission Electron Microscopy (TEM)

 TEM sample thin-sectioning of bulk materials (Polymers, biological thin sections)